WillRIT/willrit.github.io/_projects/Twinball.md

 ## Overview

 Currently in development, Twinball is the first game I've made solely for myself.
 This isn't for class or a game jam, I am developing the game out of my own passion.
 It is a single player Pinball Boss Rush game.
-I am developing the game with two close friends.
+I am developing the game under my game studio, Studio Collider.

 ## The Design Pillars of Twinball